hashicorp/terraform-provider-aws/website/docs/index.html.markdown

     - [`aws_waf_xss_match_set` resource](/docs/providers/aws/r/waf_xss_match_set.html)
 * `sts_region` - (Optional) AWS Region for STS.
 If unset, AWS will use the same Region for STS as other non-STS operations.
 * `token` - (Optional) Session token for validating temporary credentials.
 Typically provided after successful identity federation or Multi-Factor Authentication (MFA) login.
 With MFA login, this is the session token provided afterward, not the 6 digit MFA code used to get temporary credentials.
 Can also be set with the `AWS_SESSION_TOKEN` environment variable.
 * `token_bucket_rate_limiter_capacity` - (Optional) The capacity of the AWS SDK's token bucket retry rate limiter.
-By default each service's bucket has a capacity of 500 tokens.
+If no value is specified then client-side rate limiting is disabled.
+If a value is specified there is a greater likelihood of `retry quota exceeded` errors being raised.
 * `use_dualstack_endpoint` - (Optional) Force the provider to resolve endpoints with DualStack capability.
 Can also be set with the `AWS_USE_DUALSTACK_ENDPOINT` environment variable or in a shared config file (`use_dualstack_endpoint`).
 * `use_fips_endpoint` - (Optional) Force the provider to resolve endpoints with FIPS capability.
 Can also be set with the `AWS_USE_FIPS_ENDPOINT` environment variable or in a shared config file (`use_fips_endpoint`).